walsao/Walter_Augusto_Holosymmetry_Project/README.md

-# Walter_Augusto_Holosymmetry_Project
-The official project hub for Walter Augusto’s Holosymmetry Theory — breathing existence from quantum particles to cosmic expansion.

 ✨ Walter Augusto’s Holosymmetry Project

-Conceptualized and Proposed by Walter Augusto (@walsao), April 10, 2025.
+Conceptualized and Proposed by Walter Augusto (@walsao), April 10–13, 2025.

+⸻

 🌌 Overview

 The Holosymmetry Project explores the breathtaking idea that existence itself is dynamic breathing tension — from the tiniest quantum particles to the vast stretching of the cosmos.

-Every phenomenon — mass, forces, dark matter, dark energy, gravity — emerges as patterns of relational breathing.
+Every phenomenon — mass, forces, dark matter, dark energy, spacetime — emerges as patterns of relational breathing.

-This project links all major branches of Holosymmetry:
+This project links all major branches of Holosymmetry research:

 📚 Repositories

 Field	Repository	Link
 🌌 Core Theory	Walter_Augusto_Holosymmetry_Breathing_Matter	@walsao
 🌌 Dark Energy	Walter_Augusto_Holobreathing_Dark_Energy	@walsao